 The Truth About High-Stakes Testing in NYC Public Schools

-To download this file as a three-fold, printable PDF click here: Truth About HST – English
+To download this brochure as a three-fold, printable PDF click one:

 High-stakes testing has dramatically changed how students and teachers experience school.
 Even young children now spend a large amount of time in class practicing for standardized tests.
 As poor test results lead to school closings for some communities and escalating anxiety for the rest, the approach has generated controversy.
 Those who support high-stakes tests argue that without high-stakes tests there would be no accountability.
 How else would the public know whether students are learning basic knowledge and skills?
 Who could object to using tests to improve schools and make sure teachers are doing their jobs?